The Polish topology of the isometry group of the infinite dimensional hyperbolic space

 \subsection{Acknowledgements}

 This paper greatly benefits from discussions with Lionel Nguyen Van Thé.
 Nicolas Monod shared his ideas about the shape of the universal minimal flow and this was a great help for the description obtained here.
 Todor Tsankov made comments about a previous version of this paper and asked whether the topology of $\Isom(\mathcal{H})$ is minimal.
 This led to Theorem~\ref{topmin}.
+Michael Megrelishvili made important comments that helped me to improve this paper.
+The anonymous referee provided reference \cite{zbMATH03469702}.
 I would like to thank them warmly.